shastrihm/dropfind/README.md

 Run `test.bat` from the directory you cloned the repo to and wait for it to complete.
 It may take a few minutes.
 If the installation was successful, no errors will be thrown and the message `Test passed` will be printed to the console for each test.
 As well as testing basic installation, the testing suite (implemented in `dropfind_tests.py`) verifies correct behavior from dropfind in various deployment scenarios.

 ## Updating
-If this GitHub repository is more up-to-date than your local repo, and you would like to update it: from the directory where you cloned this repo to, run the command `git pull origin main` in Git Bash.
-(If you are familiar with git then you may know there are several ways of updating a local repo from a remote one, some better than others -- this is just one simple way.)
+If this GitHub repository is more up-to-date than your local repo, and you would like to update it: from the directory where you cloned this repo to, run the command `sh update.sh` in **Git Bash** (not Windows command line, unless you have taken special steps to ensure you can run shell scripts from the windows command line).
+- Warning: Because updating will force your local repo to become identical to the remote (github) repo, this will overwrite any changes or additions you made locally.
+So make sure to backup your local repo if you want to preserve them.

 ## Usage
 Note : Tensorflow GPU warnings are suppressed.
 Unsuppress them by commenting out the `logging.getLogger('tensorflow').setLevel(logging.FATAL)` at the beggining of `dropfind.py`.